 Drivers who choose to use 45SW Toll may save as much as 9 – 17 minutes over driving local routes to reach Central Austin.
-Drivers who continue to utilize local roads will still enjoy a time savings of as much as 6 – 7 minutes.
+Because of this important new connection, even those that continue to use the non-tolled alternatives will still enjoy a time savings of as much as 6 – 7 minutes.

 The 45SW Toll is a new roadway which connects MoPac and FM 1626.
 It includes two tolled lanes in each direction.
 To limit impacts to the surrounding environment, 45SW Toll was built without frontage roads.
 The road offers drivers an alternative to congested neighborhood streets like Machaca Road, Slaughter Lane and Brodie Lane.

 Click here for additional information on 45SW Toll History and Location.

 USE YOUR ELECTRONIC TAG OR DRIVE ON THROUGH, WE’LL BILL YOU

 45SW Toll is completely automated with no need to stop or even slow down.